-- the record vote adopting the report; - the committee's recommendations; - any recommendation that legislation be sent to the Local and Consent Calendars Committee for placement on the Local, Consent, and Resolutions Calendar; - the date on which the recommendations were made;

-- for Senate legislation, the primary House sponsor and all House joint sponsors or cosponsors; - a notation that the legislation has been forwarded for preparation of a fiscal note or impact statement, if applicable; - for a proposed constitutional amendment, the bill number of its enabling legislation, or for enabling legislation, the joint resolution number of the proposed constitutional amendment that the legislation would implement; - a detailed description, in either summary or section-by-section form, of the bill's subject matter, including background information on what the bill proposes to do, an analysis of its content, and a separate statement listing each statute or constitutional provision that would be repealed; - a statement indicating whether any rulemaking authority is expressly delegated by the legislation and identifying the sections where the rulemaking is delegated; - a statement of differences between a committee substitute and the original version, if applicable, or a brief explanation of each amendment adopted by the committee; - a summary of the committee action; and - a list of persons who submitted sworn statements indicating that they were present at the hearing, the persons or entities that they represented, and their position on the bill.
+- the record vote adopting the report; - the committee's recommendations; - any recommendation that legislation be sent to the Local and Consent Calendars Committee for placement on the Local, Consent, and Resolutions Calendar: - the date on which the recommendations were made: - for Senate legislation, the primary House sponsor and all House joint sponsors or cosponsors; - a notation that the legislation has been forwarded to the LBB for preparation of a fiscal note or impact statement, if applicable; - for a proposed constitutional amendment, the bill number of its enabling legislation, or for enabling legislation, the joint resolution number of the proposed constitutional amendment that the legislation would implement; - a detailed description, in either summary or section-by-section form, of the bill's subject matter, including background information on what the bill proposes to do, an analysis of its content, and a separate statement listing each statute or constitutional provision that would be repealed; - a statement indicating whether any rulemaking authority is expressly delegated by the legislation and identifying the sections where the rulemaking is delegated; - a statement of differences between a committee substitute and the original version, if applicable, or a brief explanation of each amendment adopted by the committee; - a summary of the committee action; and - a list of persons who submitted sworn statements indicating that they were present at the hearing, the persons or entities that they represented, and their position on the bill.

-All committee reports must be signed by the committee chair or by a majority of committee members.
+All committee reports must be signed by the committee chair or by a majority of committee members (Rule 4, sec.
+6(5)).
 The author of the bill and the committee may request that the Texas Legislative Council prepare the committee report analysis (Rule 4, secs.
-6, 32).
-The committee chair must provide a copy of the committee report analysis to the House author or sponsor as soon as the report is complete (Rule 4, sec.
-32(e)).
+7, 32).
+The Texas Legislative Council must give the House author or sponsor the requested analysis when it is given to the committee staff (Rule 4, sec.
+32(d)).